Beyond Fair Trade

 What is Direct Trade Chocolate?

 On the other hand, direct trade is not a certification but a description of the sourcing process.
-The term is often used broadly but a true direct trade relationship involves the buyer sourcing the beans directly from the farmers and cutting out the middleman meaning the money goes straight to the farmers and their employees.
+The term is often used broadly but a true direct trade relationship involves the buyer sourcing the beans directly from the farmers and cutting out the middleman meaning the money goes straight to the farmers and not to external buyers, exporters or distributors.
 The farmers are often paid a premium price for higher quality beans.
 This combined with the fact there's no registration cost involved leads to more money being left in the farmers pockets.
 The relationship goes beyond this as well, often incorporating a partnership between the buyer and farmer.
 As direct trade chocolate makers we work to establish relationships with the farmers, buying the cacao directly.

 What does mean it to us?